luism-valdez/MemoryGame/README.md

   * (Hint: user Picker)
 - [X] App allows for user to scroll to see pairs out of view.
   * (Hint: Use a Scrollview)
 - [X] Add any flavor you’d like to your UI with colored buttons or backgrounds, unique cards, etc.
+      - Added animation to flip the cards
   * Enhance the visual appeal of the app with colored buttons, backgrounds, or unique card designs.
   * Consider using animations or transitions to make the user experience more engaging.